 I also love adventure and trying new things, which up to this point has included traveling Paris by myself (where I got to try out my French – a language I spent a couple years learning), climbing one of the highest waterfalls in the world (Yosemite Falls), competing in obstacle course races such as the Spartan race, and skydiving.

-My family (grandparents, parents, siblings, etc.), above all, is of utmost importance to me and come before anything else in my life.
+My family (grandparents, parents, siblings, etc.) is of utmost importance to me and comes before anything else in my life.
 This includes my amazing husband, Ryan.
 When I am not at work or the gym, you can find me spending my quality time with my husband and wonderful family.
 My marriage and my family make up the core of who I define myself to be.

 Please complete the online intake paperwork before your first session.
 It takes a while to complete – plan on about 30 minutes – but having this information prior to your arrival helps me make the most of our time together.
 If the person seeking treatment is a child or adolescent, please fill out the “child/adolescent” paperwork; otherwise please complete the “adult” paperwork.
 Lastly, only complete the “Release of Information” if requested once we begin meeting.
 I will provide you with the password.